 We pay particular emphasis to the practical aspects of monetary policy implementation, and its recent challenges.
 We explain key monetary policy instruments such as open market operations, standing facilities, and reserve requirements and how they are used to control the operational target of monetary policy.
+We analyze the actions of central banks their affects through the lens of balance sheet operations involving central banks, financial institutions and the non-bank public.

-We also explore recent monetary policy implementation issues.
-Topics in this regard range from the zero lower bound on nominal interest rates, quantitative easing and other unconventional methods, monetary policy transmission in the zero lower bound.
+We also explore monetary policy implementation issues that we experience over the last decades.
+Topics in this regard range from the zero lower bound on nominal interest rates, quantitative easing and other unconventional methods, monetary policy transmission in the zero lower bound, and recent monetary policy measures under rising inflation.
 These should to be helpful for understanding policy debates and for assessing current macroeconomic developments.